Nearing peak hurricane season, NHC watching new development

 With peak hurricane season less than two weeks away, the National Hurricane Center is observing more Atlantic developments and monitoring several named systems.

-An advisory was issued Friday for Hurricane Franklin, Post-Tropical Cyclone Idalia, Tropical Storm Jose and once again for a tropical depression made up of the remnants of Gert.
+An advisory was issued Friday for remnants of Franklin, Post-Tropical Cyclone Idalia, remnants of Jose and once again for a tropical depression made up of the remnants of Gert.

 NHC says that based on this evidence, “advisories are likely to be initiated on a tropical depression or tropical storm later this morning.”